ncsa/oa4mp/di-service/src/main/scripts/qdl/readme.txt

 Data structures
 ---------------
 The di server requires a configuration with the endpoint, and authorization information.
-This is in the cofiguration stem as the element di, so a typical use might be
+This is in the configuration stem as the element di, so a typical use might be

 di. := {'username':'bob',
         'password':'Oh sphinx of black onyx!',